 Don’t give up the stuff that you uniquely like to do (I doubt Amanda will ever sit down to play Titanfall or The Division with me).
 All I’m saying is that you need to find some common ground–some recreational thing that you both enjoy–and make sure you engage in this activity on a fairly regular basis.

 Oh, and try not to drag your spouse to something he or she hates very often.
-Yeah, you’re going to have to go do these things sometimes to be supportive, but you should never force your spouse into recreational things that you enjoy and he or she hates very often.
+Yeah, you’re going to have to go do these things sometimes to be supportive, but you definitely shouldn’t often force your spouse into recreational things that you enjoy and he or she hates.

 Amanda: Please note that I said “recreational.”
 No one likes to clean the toilet, but we both have to do it from time to time.
 Maybe next time we can do it together?